Richie-Rokka/Automated-Commercial-Performance-Reporting-System/README.md

 ## Power BI Report

 **Primary deliverable:** [`Automated_Commercial_Performance_Report.pbix`](reports/Automated_Commercial_Performance_Report.pbix)

+The screenshots below are static previews of the report pages.
+To interact with filters and visuals, open the PBIX in Power BI Desktop on a machine with the required data sources configured.

 ### 1. Executive Overview
 Headline actual-performance and pipeline KPIs, monthly revenue and gross-profit trends, pipeline-stage metrics, and executive observations.